surugh/vqr-python-async-rpc/README.md

 - **2023/06/04 - 0.6.1**: Add RPC methods, mainly concerned with PSBTs
 - **2023/06/01 - 0.6.0**:
-  * `BitcoinRPC` is now instantiated with a `httpx.AsyncClient` directly and an optional `counter` argument, which is a callable that may be used for distinguishing the JSON-RPC requests.
-Old-style instantiation, with `url` and optional user/password tuple, is kept within `BitcoinRPC.from_config` method.
+  * `VqrcoinRPC` is now instantiated with a `httpx.AsyncClient` directly and an optional `counter` argument, which is a callable that may be used for distinguishing the JSON-RPC requests.
+Old-style instantiation, with `url` and optional user/password tuple, is kept within `VqrcoinRPC.from_config` method.

-- **2021/12/28 - 0.5.0** change the signature of `BitcoinRPC` from `host, port, ...` to `url, ...`, delegating the creation of the node url to the caller.
+- **2021/12/28 - 0.5.0** change the signature of `VqrcoinRPC` from `host, port, ...` to `url, ...`, delegating the creation of the node url to the caller.

 ## License
 MIT